About Us

 History

-On the 29th January of 2019, a letter from the Chief of the Portuguese Defence was addressed to the Supreme Allied Commander Transformation formalizing the offer to NATO of a Maritime Geospatial, Meteorological and Oceanographic Centre of Excellence (MGEOMETOC COE).
+On the 29th January of 2019, a letter from the Chief of the Portuguese Defence was addressed to the Supreme Allied Commander Transformation formalizing the offer to NATO of a Maritime Geospatial, Meteorological and Oceanographic Centre of Excellence (Maritime GEOMETOC CoE).

-The MGEOMETOC COE held two establishment conferences between October 2019 and February 2020.
+The Maritime GEOMETOC CoE held two establishment conferences between October 2019 and February 2020.
 During the 2nd Establishment Conference, Romania, Spain, and Turkey formally declared their support and offered themselves to integrate the COE as Sponsoring Nations.

-The first MGEOMETOC COE Steering Committee meeting was held in September 2020.
+The first Maritime GEOMETOC CoE Steering Committee meeting was held in September 2020.
 During this event the main documents, the programme of work and budget were approved.

-Therefore, the MGEOMETOC COE is an independent multinational entity, established in September 2020, with the signature of the Operational Memorandum of Understanding, emerging from the Portuguese GEOMETOC Centre (CGEOMETOC), which was created in 2017, to support the naval operations.
+Therefore, the Maritime GEOMETOC CoE is an independent multinational entity, established in September 2020, with the signature of the Operational Memorandum of Understanding, emerging from the Portuguese GEOMETOC Centre (CGEOMETOC), which was created in 2017, to support the naval operations.
 The CGEOMETOC is based on the knowledge and experience of the Portuguese Hydrographic Institute, a national State Laboratory recognised by its work of excellence and experience in ocean research over 60 years, observation, modelling and forecasting, mainly in geospatial information, meteorology and oceanography.

-The mission of the MGEOMETOC COE is to enhance the transformation efforts in the field of Maritime Geospatial and METOC to the benefit of the Alliance.
+The mission of the Maritime GEOMETOC CoE is to enhance the transformation efforts in the field of Maritime Geospatial and METOC to the benefit of the Alliance.